balmas/cts-handles/proposal.md

 ![Perseus CTS Handle Create/Update Process](https://github.com/rpidproject/cts-handles/blob/master/perseusctshandles.png)

-In this scenario the Perseus Handle Script would be invoked from the automated process which deployes new CTS-identified texts from GitHub releases.
+In this scenario the Perseus Handle Script would be invoked from the automated process which deploys new CTS-identified texts from GitHub releases.

 __Step 1__: Get the list of work and version level URNs included in the release